-Congratulations to 10 Winners of 'I Love My Librarian Award'
+Congratulations to the 10 Winners of the 'I Love My Librarian Award'

 to our newsletter

 The "I Love My Librarian Award" marked its tenth anniversary on December 4, 2018, with the announcement of 10 public servants whose work exemplifies the invaluable role that librarians play within their communities, schools and campuses.
 The winners were chosen from more than 1,000 nominations submitted by library users nationwide who described how their local librarians fostered education and lifelong learning.

 Honorees and special guests (front l-r): Paula Kelly, Pittsburgh, PA; Jennifer Berg Gaither, Baltimore, MD; Vartan Gregorian, president, Carnegie Corporation of New York; Linda Robinson, Mansfield, CT; Nancy Daniel, Morganton, NC; Ginny Blackson, Ellensburg, WA; Loida Garcia-Febo, president, American Library Association; (back l-r) Mary Ghikas, executive director, American Library Association; Terri Gallagher, Monaca, PA; Joy Bridwell, Box Elder, MT; William Kelly, director of research, The New York Public Library; Stephanie Hartwell-Mandella, Town of Bedford, NY; Tamara Cox, Piedmont, SC; Not shown: Lindsey Tomsu, Algonquin, IL.